-The Low Barns Visitor Centre is undergoing improvement works thanks to funding from North Pennine Dales LEADER and the Weardale Area Action Partnership.
-The car parking lay out is being altered to create a pedestrianised outdoor seating area and the inside of the building is being modified to create an improved shop area and a large community space that can be used for education, meetings and events.
-The works began in mid-March and are likely to run until mid-June.
-During the duration of the improvement works there could be some disruption, but the site will remain open throughout.
-Toilet facilities will be available at all times and it is hoped that the coffee shop can also remain open throughout.
-If there is a need to close the shop or other areas of the site at any time information will be provided via the website, social media and onsite signage.
+The Low Barns Visitor Centre has undergone improvement works, thanks to funding from North Pennine Dales LEADER and the Weardale Area Action Partnership.
+The car parking lay out has been altered to create a pedestrianised outdoor seating area and the inside of the building has being modified to create an improved shop area and a large community space that can be used for education, meetings and events.
+The works began in mid-March and was completed at the end of June.

 The reserve is now a Site of Special Scientific Interest and has become important for wildlife due to the wide range of habitats including wet woodland, grassland, open water and river side, which are home to many different types of birds, mammals, plants and insects.

 However, Low Barns has not always been a haven for local wildlife.
 Originally farmland, the site underwent sand and gravel extraction until 1964 when the area was given to Durham Wildlife Trust and restored as a nature reserve.
 In 2003 a redundant sewage treatment works on the site was replaced with a new reedbed habitat and a boardwalk which enabled public access with minimal disturbance to wildlife.

 The site’s flat terrain and large accessible bird hides make it an ideal place to visit for everyone.